buglloc/pinky-winky/README.md

 # PinkyWinky

-Simple BLE tracker based on ZephyrOS for nRF52x SOC.
+Simple BLE tracker based on ZephyrOS for nRF52x SOC (post about: [Open Sesame: PinkyWinky](https://ut.buglloc.com/iot/esphome/open-sesame/))

 It is primarily being developed as firmware for the Holyiot nRF52810 Beacon.